-Honestly, who doesn’t like owls? (well…probably rodents) Owls have been a hugely popular collecting genre for ages, and Cybis depicted them seven different times in porcelain.
+Honestly, who doesn’t like owls? (well…probably rodents) Owls have been a hugely popular collecting genre for ages, and Cybis depicted them several times in porcelain.

 The rare but very badly photographed Baby Owl shown above is an artist’s proof done in brown.
 It was sold at auction some years ago along with an example of the standard white version in the same lot.

 \Although the Baby Owl is the most well-known, he was not the first owl that flew out of the Cybis studio.
 This honor belongs to the Great Horned Owl that was introduced in 1956 and retired in 1968.
-Although the museum publication Cybis in Retrospect states that he was made in three color versions — white bisque, “decorated’ (color) and the special “stained glass” — the Cybis 1979 catalog lists it as only having been offered in white bisque and color.
-He stood 19.5” high.
-The final price upon retirement was $150 for the white version and $200 for the color.
-There is a rumor, which I’ve been unable to confirm by locating any other examples, that this piece may have been a Holland Mold.
-It is true that this was one of only two owls that were made during the 1950s which is when Cybis was using Holland Molds for several bird studies.
+Although the museum publication Cybis in Retrospect states that he was made in three color versions — white bisque, “decorated’ (bisque color) and “stained glass” (glazed color) — the Cybis 1979 catalog lists it as only having been offered in the bisque (white or color) finish.

 And speaking of Great Horned Owls….